 By Joy Davis, Green Party of Texas

-As one of the Green Party’s National Outreach Committee co-chairs as well as a co-chair of the National Women’s Caucus, I want to let you about the senate and house versions of the GOP Tax Reform bills and what it could mean for you.
+As one of the Green Party’s National Outreach Committee co-chairs as well as a co-chair of the National Women’s Caucus, I want to let you know about the senate and house versions of the GOP Tax Reform bills and what it could mean for you.

 Tuition waivers, for example: currently, grad students who work as research or teaching assistants are exempt from paying taxes on the tuition waivers they receive in exchange for work.
 Under the House bill, the exemption for tuition waivers would be eliminated.
 This means graduate students would have to count the waivers as income, even though they did not receive the money directly.
 Now, under the Senate bill, the exemption for tuition waivers would remain in place.